AnEdelweiss/JAQOS/README.md

 as this is a work in progress,works with the tabular data provided in exp_database/test_SIMPLE/RGB1_Morpho_Manual.xlsx

-## Instructions for running the code via an IDE :
+## Instructions for using the code with an IDE :

 This project requires Python 3.14.